evidentlyai/evidently/docs/book/projects/add_project.md

 ## Add a new Project - UI

-Click on the “plus” sign on the home page, create a Team if you do not have one yet and type your Project name and description.
+Click on the “plus” sign on the home page, type your Project name and description.

 ![](../.gitbook/assets/cloud/add_project_wide-min.png)